reselbob/simple-service-mesh/README.md

 The dependency chain for the services is that `Orders` uses both `Payments` and `Recommendations`.
 See the `readme` files in each subordinate project to learn the details for running the given service.

 Each service is intended to be encapsulated and deployed as a Linux container image hosted in a container image registry and then deployed into a Kubernetes cluster as a container.

+The bash script for building and pushing container images to a container registry using [`buildah`](https://buildah.io/) is [buildah.sh](buildah.sh).
+The script's default container registry is `quay.io`.
+Adjust the bash script accordingly to meet your needs.